RapTho/telegramBot/README.md

 ![Speech to Text](.ignoreImages/transcribe.gif)

-## Translation
+## Translate between different languages
 The bot can also assist you with translations.
 It will automatically detect which language the input has and translate it to the user desired output language.

 ![Translate](.ignoreImages/translate.gif)

-## Weather forecast
+## Give you a weather forecast at any location
-Get the latest weather updates directly on your smartphone by asking your bot for it.
+Get the latest weather updates by asking your bot for it.
 The location is picked from your input and then translated into coordinates by a third party.
-These coordinates will be used to query the Weather Company database and return accurate results.
+These coordinates will be used to query the Weather Company's database and return accurate results.

 ![Weather forecast](.ignoreImages/weather.gif)